 I'm also not a huge fan of President Trump.
 While I was initially under the impression that he didn't intend to harm LGBT rights, I don't think he has entirely stuck to that.
 His views on transgender people serving in the military is abhorrent in my opinion.
 I remember one of the audience members questioning the speakers about that.
 I don't understand how they could endorse such a candidate, but I am respectful of views that differ from my own.
 That is, of course, why I was there.

 I was anxious to ask a question, because I wanted to be part of the discussion.
 I didn't want to just attend and observe.
 One of the things I've noticed about our discourse over the past few years is the allure of victimhood.
 Certain people seem to get off on the idea of being oppressed.
 It's appealing to a lot of people.
-We've seen it recently with the Jussie Smollett case.
+We see a lot of it with Trump supporters.
+Many of them claim to be censored and silenced by a liberal lynch mob.
+We've also seen it recently with the Jussie Smollett case.
 For some reason, he felt it would benefit him to be seen as a victim.

 All-in-all, I would say it was a very successful night.
 I thought the event was a great example of how every political conversation should be.
 Those who wanted to speak got a chance to do so.
 They weren't interrupted or disrespected.
 Everyone was civil to one another and differences of opinion weren't just welcomed, they were encouraged.
 Regardless of what your political views are, the #WalkAway LGBT Town Hall set an example for dialogue that we should all live by.